jbcodeforce/jbcodeforce.github.io/docs/architecture/system-design.md

 There is another solution that it is purely on top of Kafka: [the Simple source is an open source project for event sourcing with Kafka](https://simplesource.io/simple_sourcing_docs_home.html) and Kafka Streams which can be used for SAGA.

 Microprofile Long Running Action is the supported approach in Java to do SAGA.
-[This project](https://github.com/jbcodeforce/saga-lra-quarkus) presents how to use it in the context of kc-solution.
+[This project](https://github.com/jbcodeforce/saga-lra-quarkus) presents how to use LRA in the context of refrigerator contrainer shipping solution.

+While [this project](https://jbcodeforce.github.io/saga-choreography-kafka) implements Saga choreography with Kafka.